JPRA-Dev/Hangman/README.md

 # Hangman
-My Repository for the Hagnman game for the course of Web Development @BeCode
+My Repository for the Hangman game for the course of Web Development @BeCode